drusso85/ng2-scroll-to/README.md

 **scrollYTarget** *number* Y axis target for scroll.

 **scrollableElementSelector** *string* Scrollable element selector.
-Sometimes there multiple scrollable elements in your page.
-Through this attribute you may specify it.
+Sometimes there are multiple scrollable elements in your page; through this attribute you may specify the element you want to scroll.